 Activity 1.1.1.
-Strengthen national cooridation mechanism (to be covered under project management costs (PMC) and co-financing)
+Strengthen national cooridnation mechanism (to be covered under project management costs (PMC) and co-financing)

-The institutional base and national capacity in the MATE to manage POPs established during the initial NIP development will be maintained and strengthened, if necessary.
-The Project Coordination Unit (PCU) will consists of the National Project Coordinator and Assistant to Project Coordinator.
+The institutional base and national capacity in the MoLWE to manage POPs established during the initial NIP development will be maintained and strengthened, if necessary.
+The Project Coordination Unit (PCU) will consists of the National Project Manager, Assistant Manager and Project Specialist.
 The main responsibilities of PCU will be to draft the project work plan including assigned responsibilities amongst government and other stakeholders, the management of the project excecution, initiation, final planning and budget.
 In addition, the PCU will also monitor technical aspects of the project, organize the inception and other workshops, establish and contract the working groups and consult stakeholders throughout the project life.

 Strong emphasis will be placed on the participation of the private sector and civil society to ensure their active involvement in the exceution of the project.
 NGOs, research and academic institutions, industrial and professional associations will be invited to contribute to the achievement of the project objective's.
-Special emphasis will be placed on the participation of women group members as steering committee members to ensure their active involvement throughout the project duration.
+The participation and active involvement of female members in the steering committee members will be especially emphasized throughout the project duration.